 Sharpie Accent Retractable Highlighter - I use a highlighter frequently when I am reading texts for school or work.
 I will rarely switch to another writing instrument for comment, but it just makes everything all the easier that this is retractable with a click on the back.
 I use these while reading and just clicking between actually needing to highlight and not needing to makes for a great experience.
 No one wants drying markers so this is great effort.

 This category falls somewhere in between an everyday carry and things that I wear on my person that just work.

 Garmin Forerunner 35 - A great beginner’s running watch and step tracker.
-Since getting this watch, I had worn it every single day.
+Since getting this watch, I have worn it every single day.
 I love that it is a simple screen with not too many bells and whistles, but it gets the job done of tracking my runs and rides.
-This lasts several days so daily charging is not an issue.
-Doing interval training is an easy few clicks.
+Battery lasts several days so daily charging is not an issue.
+Doing interval training is just few, easy clicks.
 Perhaps, if I get more into swimming, I may want an upgrade, but right now this has been perfect and I will replace it with the same model if anything happens to my current watch.